ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 # New Sub-Error Codes Definition

 The document defines the following new IANA-registered Sub-Error codes.
+See {{IANA-SubError}}.

 ## Reserved {#policy-reserved}

-  * Number: 0

-  * Meaning: Reserved.
  This sub-error code value MUST NOT be sent.
 If received, it has no meaning.

-  * Applicability: This code should never be used.

-  * Reference: This-Document

-  * Change Controller: IETF

 ## Network Operator Policy {#policy-network}

-  * Number: 5

-  * Meaning: Network Operator Policy.
 The code indicates that the request was filtered according to a policy imposed by the operator of the local network (where local network is a relative term, e.g., it may refer to a Local Area Network or to the network of the ISP selected by the end user).

-  * Applicability: Blocked

-  * Reference: This-Document

-  * Change Controller: IETF

 ## DNS Operator Policy {#policy-dns}

-  * Number: 6

-  * Meaning: DNS Operator Policy.
 The code indicates that the request was filtered according to policy determined by the operator of the DNS server.
 This is different from the "Network Operator Policy" code when a third-party DNS resolver is used.

-  * Applicability: Blocked

-  * Reference:  This-Document

-  * Change Controller: IETF

 # New Extended DNS Errors